Home About Books My Story Hope Press Kit Calendar Contact

-One was that my children were moving from a family-centered faith to determining whether faith was for them or not.
+It was hard when they were moving from a family-centered faith to determining whether faith was for them or not.

 Sometimes we can get so consumed with our children’s faith or lack thereof that we forget our own love for Christ.
 Words may carry weight, but seeing you love Jesus, seeing that relationship thrive in your own life in good and hard times is worth a thousand words.